mebusy/notes/dev_notes/computeGraphics6.md

 alpha | determines whether the drawing buffer has an alpha component (letting the background (on the web page behind the canvas) show through).
 Default is true.
 It is safe to set the value to false. depth | determines whether a depth buffer is allocated.
 The default value is true.You only need a depth buffer if you enable the  depth test.
 The depth buffer is generally not needed for 2D graphics. antialias | is used to request that antialiasing be applied to the image.
 A WebGL implementation might ignore the request, for example if antialiasing is not supported by the GPU.
 The default value is true.
 Antialiasing can improve the quality of an image, but it can also significantly increase the computation time. preserveDrawingBuffer | determines whether the contents of the drawing buffer are discarded after the image has been copied to the web page.
 The default value is false.
 As long as your rendering functions completely redraw the image every time they called, the default is fine.
-You should set the value to true only if you need to keep the image around so that you can add to it incrementally over time.
+You should set the value to true only if you need to keep the image around so that you can add to it incrementally over time (i.e. painter).

+<h2 id="d63aad2971a949abb24017d785d3e556"></h2>

 ### 6.2.2  A Bit of GLSL